romashkoyp/whatsapp_poll/README.md

 ### Pipedream

 Pipedream provides an alternative automation platform for triggering the GitHub Actions workflow on a schedule.
+Useful service for testing cron intervals: https://cronjob.xyz/

 #### Workflow: Tuesday and Friday Poll Trigger